HathorNetwork/rfcs/text/0000-p2p-sync.md

 ### Propagation Priority

 Each peer connection has two different queues, one with higher priority over the other.
 The one with priority is used to add blocks and their parents (in case they are not downloaded yet), while transactions are added to the lower priority one.
+The idea to prioritize blocks is to keep the miners synced, it reduces the number of orphan blocks.

 When we are propagating a transaction we first check if there is any element in the priority queue and send all of them and, only after this queue is empty, we start sending the elements from the other.

 #### Example